Orazio Russo

 Orazio Russo (born 6 October 1973) is an Italian professional football coach and a former player.
-He spent most of his career playing for Sicilian giants Catania and announced his retirement on May 15, 2010.
+He spent most of his career playing for Sicilian club Catania.

+Club career

 Early career

-He was born in Misterbianco, near Catania, where he grew up.
+Russo was born in Misterbianco, near Catania, where he grew up.
 His first team was S.S.
 Battiati, which plays in Sant'Agata li Battiati.
 His trainer Enzo Fazio trusted in him and when he was 15 years old he became the leader of the senior team.
 At the age of 18, he was bought by Calcio Catania.
-He played in the youth team until 1992, when, then coach, Giuseppe Caramanno called him for the Serie C1 team.
+He played in the youth team until 1992, when, then-coach, Giuseppe Caramanno called him for the Serie C1 team.

-Calcio Catania
+Catania

-After his move to Calcio Catania he played 5 matches during his first Serie C1 season, but in the 1992–1993 season he played 25 matches, scoring 2 goals.
+After his move to Calcio Catania, he played five matches during his first Serie C1 season.
+In the 1992––93 season he played 25 matches, scoring 2 goals.

-US Lecce
+Lecce

 In July 1993, Russo was sold by Calcio Catania to U.S. Lecce.
 He played his first match in Serie A against A.C.
 Milan: 1–0, on 29 August 1993.
-Nedo Sonetti, his coach, chose him for the starting lineup and Russo didn't disappoint his coach, however, by the end of the season Lecce was relegated.
-During the following summer, Orazio Russo made a tournée in United States with Internazionale, playing just friendlies.
-He came back to U.S. Lecce after this short experience.
+Nedo Sonetti, his coach, chose him for the starting lineup and Russo did not disappoint his coach, however, by the end of the season Lecce was relegated.
+During the following summer, Orazio Russo made a tournée in the United States with Inter Milan, playing just friendlies.
+He came back to Lecce after this short experience.
 Lecce was relegated again in 1995, but in 1996 they won Serie C1.
-During his 3-season stay at US Lecce, Russo managed 79 appearances, scoring 3 goals.
+During his three-season stay at US Lecce, Russo managed 79 appearances, scoring 3 goals.

 Return to Catania

 In 1996 Russo returned to Calcio Catania, in Serie C2.
-However the season ended with the team losing in the promotion play-off against F.C.
+However, the season ended with the team losing in the promotion play-off against F.C.
 Turris.
 This loss, caused the team to remain in the Italian fourth tier for one more season.
 During his second spell with Catania, Russo appeared in 30 official league matches, scoring 3 goals.

 SPAL - FC Savoia

 Orazio Russo then joined SPAL in 1997 and in his lone season with the club, he scored just 1 goal in 23 matches.
 In 1998, he moved to Football Club Savoia 1908.
 He would go on to score 4 goals in 26 official league matches for the club in his single season.
-He won two championships, however his trainers didn't choose him for the starting lineup.
+He won two championships, however, his trainers did not choose him for the starting lineup.